Power cuts and loss of other utilities can happen at any time

 Be prepared - Top tips

-- Having a well-stocked emergency
+- Having a well-stocked emergency kit at home

 - Keep mobile phones, laptops or tablets fully charged - so you